 When Anthony preached, he praised the goodness of creation in various ways, drawing many examples from nature.

-The image of the child Jesus in the arms of St. Anthony tells us that in our attitude to this world we are to become like children.
-This encourages us to celebrate all the good things around us with the wonderful respect of a small child.
+The image of the child Jesus in the arms of St. Anthony tells us that we are to become like children in our attitude to this world.
+This encourages us to celebrate all the good things around us with the beautiful respect of a small child.

 He once prayed: A carpenter and a poor virgin.
 Oh, first!
 Oh, Last!
 O Lord of the Angels!
 Obedient to the carpenter.
 God of eternal glory, submitting to the poor virgin!
-Has anyone ever heard of such a thing? “ Sometimes we use remorse, “ What do you think you are God? ” These words impose the view that when we have power, we usually look like God.
+Has anyone ever heard of such a thing? “ Sometimes we use remorse, “ What do you think you are God?”
+These words impose the view that we usually look like God when we have power.
 However, Christmas warns us that the opposite is true.
 The more humble servants we are, the more we resemble God.

-Moreover, if we stop thinking about ourselves and leave unrealistic expectations of the “perfect” Christmas celebration, we will be able to receive every blessing and everything God wants to give us.
+Moreover, suppose we stop thinking about ourselves and leave unrealistic expectations of the “perfect” Christmas celebration.
+In that case, we will be able to receive every blessing and everything God wants to give us.

 If all this is true, why did Anthony get the privilege of keeping the baby Jesus only at the end of his life?
-He preached about Christ and the good of this world all his life.
+Instead, he preached about Christ and the good of this world all his life.

 Why did Jesus wait so long?
 It has to do with Anthony’s heart and his spiritual path.
 When Anthony was young, he joined the Augustinian order in his hometown of Lisbon.
 He wanted to devote himself to contemplation, but his family still visited him and disturbed his room.
 So Anthony asked to go to another Augustinian monastery in Coimbra (then the capital of Portugal).